ga-wdi-lessons/react_todo_walkthrough/readme.md

 }
 ```

-Using axios we create the todo.
-In the promise, we fetch all the todos from the state and push the response to that array, and reset the state.
+Using axios, we create the todo.
+In the promise, we fetch all the todos and set the state to encapsulates those `todos` from the `res`ponse.

 ## Backtrack - How did we pass state from child to parent?